Types of User Accounts

 Project overview

-To know which cluster island the project (and your associated user) belongs to, click View.
-You will then see a number of links at the top, detailing the tree structure your project is sorted under, starting with Projects.
+On each project’s page, you will then see a number of links at the top detailing the tree structure your project is sorted under, starting with Projects.

 Example screenshot of a portal projects' list of links detailing it's path in the project tree.